You’re sure to learn something new from these amazing facts about Booderee.

 - at least 180 species of fish.

-Can you tell a Southern right whale from its blow?
+How can you tell a southern right whale from its blow?

-How did the Koori people use the bush around them for tools?
+How did Koori people use the bush around them for tools?

-The plants and objects of Booderee had many traditional uses.
+The plants and objects of Booderee have many traditional uses.

-Our ranger is demonstrating just one of the uses of this lily – a high-pitched whistle used to scare off snakes.
+This ranger is demonstrating how a lily can be used as a high-pitched whistle to scare off snakes.

 Its bright blue berry juice can also be used as a dye and its leaves as string.
-People boiled the leaves to create a tea-like drink, a medicine for colds.
+People boiled the leaves to create a tea-like drink used as a medicine for colds.

 The fibre in the leaves helped make waistbands, sandals, nets, traps and baskets.

-The white-bellied sea-eagle has an awe-inspiring wingspan of up to 2.2 metres.
+The white-bellied sea-eagle has a wingspan of up to 2.2 metres.

-The white bellied sea-eagle is a particularly special bird at Booderee as it is the guardian of the Aboriginal people of Wreck Bay and features on the Booderee National Park logo.
+It is a particularly special bird at Booderee because it is the guardian of the Aboriginal people of Wreck Bay and features on the Booderee National Park logo.

 How long have people been living at Booderee?

-Aboriginal people existed in this region long before the sea rose to its current level and the present Bherwerre Peninsula was created.
+Aboriginal people lived in this region long before the sea rose to its current level and the Bherwerre Peninsula was created.

-The oldest archaeological evidence of Aboriginal occupation in the region includes a site at Burrill Lake, about 30 kilometres south of Jervis Bay, dating to more than 20,000 years ago.
+The oldest archaeological evidence of Aboriginal occupation in the region includes a site at Burrill Lake (about 30 kilometres south of Jervis Bay) that dates to more than 20,000 years ago.

 What do you know about the little penguin?